Armor & Shields

 The vest includes webbing, pouches, and attachment points for equipment.
 You can carry an additional 30 lbs of gear (magazines, radios, medical supplies, etc.) without being encumbered.

 Description: Load-bearing vest with integrated armor panels and extensive MOLLE webbing for attaching pouches and equipment.
 Combines protection with utility, allowing the wearer to carry ammunition, first aid, radios, and other gear.
 Standard for modern military and SWAT operations.
-Clearly tactical in appearance.
+Clearly tactical in appearance—cannot be concealed and will draw attention in public.

 AC: 16 + Dex modifier (maximum of 2)